 Channel Registration Guidelines

-All registered channels get C, our channel services bot, which provides a number of both useful and powerful features to aide channel owners in maintaining and protecting their channel.
+Registered channels get C, our channel services bot, which provides useful and powerful features to aide channel owners in maintaining and protecting their channel.

 While just about any channel may be registered, we specifically prohibit registering the following types of channels: